Last Updated on January 9, 2023 by Igor Karni

 This is probably one of the most asked questions in the e-biking community.
 Especially when we are starting off, we are told that e-bikes can go really fast, but that’s not true.
 Not at least in all the e-bikes available.

 So, how fast can e-bikes go?
 E-bikes are usually restricted in the top speed they are allowed to assist you, normally 32 mp/h (51 km/h) in the US and 28 mp/h (45 km/h) in most of Europe.
 It will vary depending on the country you are living in, and the e-bike’ class.

 Don’t worry though, you can go faster than that by pedaling.
 Most people will use e-bikes to support their ride going up hills, riding through the park, or even feel the adrenaline of going fast.

 E-bikes classes were created to classify the motor, security, and capabilities of the e-bikes.
 People use e-bikes for many purposes and it’s valuable to know what kind of e-bike suits each person the best.
 It may be to going to a grocery store in the morning, the daily route to work, or even a funny and exhilarating day riding fast with friends.
 You need the best e-bike for each of the purposes.

-Whether you are a complete beginner or an advanced e-biker, this is all you need to know in order to enjoy from a memorable ride and end up buying the right e-bike for you.
-You will know each continent regulation, as well as the exact amount of watts you need for your motor and all kind of details.
+Whether you are a complete beginner or an advanced e-biker, this is all you need to know in order to enjoy a memorable ride and end up buying the right e-bike for you.
+You will know each country’s regulations, as well as the exact amount of watts you need for your motor and all kind of details.

 Let’s get into it…